FIFA (video game series): FIFA 09

 FIFA 09 features a revamped collision system and an option for 10 versus 10 "Be a Pro" online matches, and the new "Adidas Live Season" feature, which updates all the players' stats in a particular league based on the player's form in real life.
 Although the feature is activated through microtransactions, gamers have access to one free league of their choice from the moment they activate the service to the end of the 2008–09 season.
 Online play has also been improved in FIFA 09, with a feature called "FIFA 09 Clubs" allowing players to form or join clubs and field their strongest team online.
 The game is the first in the FIFA series to feature user-controlled goal celebrations.
-FIFA 09 has met with generally positive reception from reviewers.
+FIFA 09 was met with generally positive reception from reviewers.

 Clive Tyldesley and Andy Gray again provide the commentary in the English version.
 However, in the PS3 and Xbox 360 versions of the game, Tyldesley is replaced by Martin Tyler.
 For the first time, users can also purchase extra commentator voices in different languages from the PlayStation Store (PlayStation 3) and Xbox Live Marketplace (Xbox 360).
 Another option for the English language is Tyldesley and Andy Townsend.